awsdocs/amazon-vpc-user-guide/doc_source/amazon-vpc-limits.md

 | Interface and Gateway Load Balancer endpoints per VPC | 50 | This is the combined quota for the maximum number of interface endpoints and Gateway Load Balancer endpoints in a VPC\.
 To increase this quota, contact AWS Support\.  |
 |  VPC endpoint policy size  | 20,480 characters \(including white space\) | This quota cannot be increased\. |

+The following maximum transmission unit \(MTU\) rules apply to traffic that passes through a VPC endpoint\.
++ The maximum transmission unit \(MTU\) of a network connection is the size, in bytes, of the largest permissible packet that can be passed through the VPC endpoint\.
+The larger the MTU, the more data that can be passed in a single packet\.
+A VPC endpoint supports an MTU of 8500 bytes\.
++ Packets with a size larger than 8500 bytes that arrive at the VPC endpoint are dropped\.
++ The VPC endpoint does not generate the FRAG\_NEEDEDICMP packet, so Path MTU Discovery \(PMTUD\) is not supported\.
++ The VPC endpoint enforces Maximum Segment Size \(MSS\) clamping for all packets\.
+For more information, see [RFC879](https://tools.ietf.org/html/rfc879)\.

 ## AWS Site\-to\-Site VPN connections<a name="vpc-limits-vpn"></a>

 For more information, see [Site\-to\-Site VPN Quotas](https://docs.aws.amazon.com/vpn/latest/s2svpn/vpn-limits.html) in the *AWS Site\-to\-Site VPN User Guide*\.